sakshamsain/chrome-extension-for-timestamp-yt-vedio/README.md

                          git clone https://github.com/nnilayy/YouTube-ContinueOn.git

-Open Chrome and go to chrome://extensions/.
+Open Chrome and go to chrome://extensions/. <br/>
-Enable Developer mode in the top-right corner.
+Enable Developer mode in the top-right corner.<br/>
 Click Load unpacked and select the folder where you cloned this repository.

 ## Features